-- DRR Divisional Risk Registers compiled using most significant operational risks from Heads of Service risk registers. - ORR Operational Risk Registers produced by REBR using the significant risks from the DRRs submitted by Divisional Directors - SRR Strategic Risk Registers compiled by REBR using significant risks submitted by Directors and are those risks that may affect achievement of the council's strategic aims. - 37.
-All risks identified, both operational and strategic, will need to be tracked and monitored by regular reviews of the risk registers at 121's with management.
+- DRR Divisional Risk Registers compiled using most significant operational risks from Heads of Service risk registers. - ORR Operational Risk Registers produced by REBR using the significant risks from the DRRs submitted by Divisional Directors - SRR Strategic Risk Registers compiled by REBR using significant risks submitted by Directors and are those risks that may affect achievement of the council's strategic aims.

+- 37. All risks identified, both operational and strategic, will need to be tracked and monitored by regular reviews of the risk registers at 121's with management.
 This will ensure that any changes in risks requiring action are identified; there is an effective audit trail; and the necessary information for ongoing monitoring and reporting exists. - 38.
 Those officers completing risk assessments / registers should use this document as a reporting tool to their line manager in order to aid decision making.
 The frequency of this reporting should be as and when changes are made to the risk assessment / register particularly where they are significant.
-However, this is not to become a bureaucratic process and to put it into perspective, the DRR's are revised for 4-monthly reporting to CMT and Executive.

-39. Document Retention - It is recommended to save a new copy of the updated risk register rather than overwriting the existing one so that an audit trail of reviewing risk registers can be evidenced.
+However, this is not to become a bureaucratic process and to put it into perspective, the DRR's are revised for 4-monthly reporting to CMT and Executive. - 39.
+Document Retention - It is recommended to save a new copy of the updated risk register rather than overwriting the existing one so that an audit trail of reviews can be evidenced. - 40.
+To improve the process of risk management, it is worth Divisional Directors noting any emerging risks on the Divisional Register on a separate worksheet.
+These emerging risks may not be a risk currently but may be so in the future.
+This is good risk management practice.